songweizhi/HgtSIM/README.md

 1. The amino acid sequences of input genes to be transferred.
 1. The nucleotide and amino acid sequences of mutated input genes.
 1. The mutation report file, which includes two parts:
-    1. on the top is the nc and aa identities between input and mutated sequences for each input gene.
+    1. on the top is the nc and aa identities between input and mutated sequences for each transfer.
-    1. followed by a summary of changed nucleotide bases for each input gene.
+    1. followed by a summary of changed nucleotide bases for each transfer.
 1. The insertion report file.